 Federal Direct Subsidized Loans are awarded on the basis of financial need.
 No interest is charged while the student is enrolled at least half-time, during a grace period, or during a deferment period.
 "Need" is your cost of education (tuition, fees, room and board, living and travel expenses), minus your other financial aid (grants, scholarships, other loans), minus your Expected Family Contribution (how much of your family's finances should be available to help pay your educational costs as determined by your FAFSA form).
 You can get an annual subsidized Federal Direct Loan to cover this "need" up to:

 Students must begin repaying their Subsidized Federal Direct Student Loans starting six months from the date the student ceases at least half-time enrollment.
-The interest rate is currently 3.4% for all loans first disbursed between July 1, 2011, and June 30, 2013.
-A 1% origination fee will be charged to the student and deducted from the loan disbursements.
+The interest rate is currently 3.76% for all loans first disbursed on or after July 1, 2016.
+A 1.069% origination fee will be charged to the student and deducted from the loan disbursements.
 Deferment and forbearance options are available.

 Federal Direct Unsubsidized Student Loan